-I was recently speaking to someone who was telling me a very sad story about how their church had to let a pastor go.
+I recently spoke to someone who told me a very sad story about how their church had to let a pastor go.

 The church was experiencing some financial challenges that resulted in a decision to reduce expenses by terminating a pastor.

-My acquaintance shared with me that the pastor was notified of his termination by the staff accountant and had no conversations with the senior pastor (his boss) .
+My acquaintance shared with me that the pastor was notified of his termination by the staff accountant but had no conversations with the senior pastor (his boss).

-I have no doubt that the subsequent events may or may not have transpired as my friend described but the fact of the matter is, the “public” perception of the situation was not a good one.
+I have no doubt that the subsequent events may or may not have transpired as my friend described.
+However, the fact of the matter is that the “public” perception of the situation was not a good one.

 The story was sad to me because there are some things that could have been done differently that would have benefited the terminated pastor and the church he was leaving.

-One of the biggest expenses for any organization is salary expense so deciding to let an employee go to save money is a understandable budget decision.
+One of the most significant expenses for any organization is salary expense, so deciding to let an employee go to save money is an understandable budget decision.

 2. Covering Job Responsibilities

-Difficult terminations very often leave job responsibilities unaccounted for resulting in employees, or even volunteers, scrambling to cover the bases.
+Complex terminations very often leave job responsibilities unaccounted for, resulting in employees, or even volunteers, scrambling to cover the bases.

-Spend some time with the departing employee to learn which job tasks need to be assigned and who may have the interest and skill set to be successful.
+Spend time with the departing employee to learn which job tasks need to be assigned and who may have the interest and skill set to succeed.

 These conversations can be done as part of an exit interview process.